halstar/pyrsc/README.md

 * --help will display the online help.
 * --dry-run will execute a dry-run, nothing will be changed, no file will be deleted.
 * --roms-dir is a mandatory option, that is our entry point: the directory holding ROMs to be cleared, with or without subdirectories.
-* --dat-file is a an option, that is the regular XML .dat file, related to --roms-dir input directory including ROMs.
+* --dat-file is an option, that is the regular XML .dat file, related to --roms-dir input directory including ROMs.
-* --verbose will let you have more or less information being displaying, to possibly help and understand what is done.
+* --verbose will let you have more or less information being displayed, to possibly help and understand what is done.

 ### Delete files matching patterns